 Evelyn Limehouse (Hasenstall - children ages 4-5) was born in Heidleberg, Germany to a native from Mannheim.
-She spent the first 6 years in Germany before moving to Washington State.
+She spent her first 6 years in Germany before moving to Washington State.
 Evelyn received her Bachelor of Arts degree in German from the University of Washington as well as her Masters of Arts in Teaching from the University of Puget Sound with an endorsement in German.
-Evelyn has been employed as a full time teacher with the Tacoma Public Schools since 2001.
-She did substitute in spring 2010 for the Tacoma German Language School and is a full time faculty member since fall 2010.
-Evelyn also taught during our one week long summer camp “Campingplatz “Katzenkopf” 2010.
+Evelyn has been employed as a full time teacher with Tacoma Public Schools since 2001.
+She received her English Language Learners endorsement in July of 2011.

-Linda Killingsworth (Vice Principal) is serving as vice principal since fall 2009.
-Also see Faculty list.
+Linda Killingsworth (Vice Principal) has been serving as vice principal since fall 2009.